onlinepets/laravel-conditional-migrations/README.md

 [![Build Status][ico-circleci]][link-circleci]
 [![StyleCI][ico-styleci]][link-styleci]

-This package allows you to configure migrations to run when you want them to.
-We expose a `RunsInTimeframe` interface, which you can have your migrations implement to determine when it should be run.
+This package allows you to configure migrations to run based on a condition.
+We expose a `ConditionalMigration` interface, which you can have your migrations implement to determine whether or not it should run.

 ## Index
 - [Installation](#installation)